German revolution of 1918–1919: Murder of Karl Liebknecht and Rosa Luxemburg

 Rosa Luxemburg and Karl Liebknecht, the ringleaders of the January Revolt, were forced to go into hiding after its failure, but in spite of the urgings of their associates, they refused to leave Berlin.
 On the evening of 15 January 1919, the two were found by the authorities in an apartment in the Wilmersdorf district of Berlin.
-They were immediately arrested and handed over to the largest Freikorps unit, the heavily armed Garde-Kavallerie-Schützen-Division.
-Its commander, Captain Waldemar Pabst, had them questioned.
+They were immediately arrested and handed over to the largest Freikorps unit, the heavily armed Guards Cavalry Rifle Division.
+Its staff officer, Captain Waldemar Pabst, had them questioned.
 The same night both prisoners were clubbed with the butt of a rifle and shot in the head.
 Karl Liebknecht's body, without a name, was delivered to a nearby morgue.
 Rosa Luxemburg's body was thrown into Berlin's Landwehr Canal, where it was found only on 1 July.

 The perpetrators for the most part went unpunished.
 The Nazi Party later compensated the few who had been put on trial or jailed, and they merged the Garde-Kavallerie into the SA (Sturmabteilung).
 In an interview given to Der Spiegel in 1962 and in his memoirs, Pabst maintained that he had talked on the phone with Noske in the Chancellery and that Noske and Ebert had approved of his actions.
 Pabst's statement was never confirmed, especially since neither the Reichstag nor the courts ever examined the case.